learn-co-curriculum/dsc-saving-illumidesk-work-to-github/README.md

 ## Change the Origin URL for GitHub

-- Change the remote location that GitHub will push your work to using `!git remote set-url origin` and the repo location you copied to your clipboard from the fork you created in the first steps of this lesson.
+- Change the remote location that GitHub will push your work to using `git remote set-url origin` and the repo location you copied to your clipboard from the fork you created in the first steps of this lesson.

 ```
 git remote set-url origin <your copied fork url here>